jeroenbellen/blog-manage-and-reload-spring-properties/README.md

-# Manage and reload Spring application properties on the fly
+# Manage and reload spring application properties on the fly

 By now, everybody is aware that configurable application properties should reside outside your artifact (war, jar, ear).
 We don't want to release a new version of your application/service, just to change a config file.
 Furthermore, we want the production artifact, to be identical to the object of development, test, etc.